Tochemey/BasicRestClient/Readme.md

 It is mainly a wrapper around the famous and robust .Net HttpWebRequest API.
 It features a simple interface for making Web requests.
 It has been written and tested on an environment using .Net Framework 4.5.1 or later.
-Please bear with me there are better libraries out there.
-I just want to have fun and also control over what I have done.
 It is easy at that stage to fix issues and respond to users worries or bugs.

 ## Requirements